ismamz/next-transition-router/README.md

 ```

 > [!TIP]
-> Use `import { Link as TransitionLink } from 'next-transition-router'` to avoid naming conflicts.
+> Use `import { Link as TransitionLink } from "next-transition-router"` to avoid naming conflicts.

 #### `auto` enabled